 Dr Kris Shrishak is a public interest technologist and a Senior Fellow at Enforce.
-He advises legislators on emerging technologies and global AI governance (including EU AI Act).
+He advises legislators on emerging technologies and global AI governance.
 He is regularly invited to speak at the European Parliament and has testified at the Irish Parliament.

 His work focusses on privacy tech, anti-surveillance, emerging technologies, and algorithmic decision making.
 Previously, Kris was a researcher at Technical University Darmstadt in Germany where he worked on applied cryptography, privacy enhancing technologies and Internet security.